 \section{Results and Discussions}

-We firstly investigate the $p_{\rm T}$ spectrum of identified particles before performing the flow analysis.
-Figure~\ref{Fig: pT spectrum} illustrates the $p_{\rm T}$ distribution of proton, pion and kaon in 0--20\% high-multiplicity p--Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV, which are obtained from AMPT with three different sets of configurations listed in Tab.~\ref{tab:Para}, and ALICE experimental data.
-The AMPT results with and without considering hadronic rescatterings are consistent with each other.
-This behavior is different from the previous findings in heavy-ion collisions where the hadronic interaction reduce the particle yield significantly~\cite{Lin:2000cx}.
-The spectrum obtained in AMPT without considering the parton cascade process is enhanced compared to that with partonic scattering, and such enhancement is more significant at high $p_{\rm T}$.
-This outcome is expected, as partons experience energy loss during the parton cascade, which reduces the production of final-state particles.
-In addition, the ratios of the $p_{\rm T}$ spectra obtained from AMPT calculations and data are also shown.
-The AMPT model calculation reproduces the low and intermediate $p_{\rm T}$ data well when both partonic and hadronic scattering are included, however it overestimates the high $p_{\rm T}$ data, as parton-parton inelastic collisions and subsequently hard parton fragmentation are absent in model~\cite{Lin:2021mdn}.
+We first investigated the $p_{\rm T}$ spectrum of the identified particles before performing the flow analysis.
+Figure~\ref{Fig: pT spectrum} illustrates the $p_{\rm T}$ distribution of proton, pion, and kaon in 0--20\% high-multiplicity p--Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV, which are obtained from AMPT with three different sets of configurations listed in Tab. ~\ref{tab:Para} and ALICE experimental data~\cite{ALICE:2016dei}.
+The AMPT results, both with and without hadronic rescattering, are consistent.
+This behavior differs from previous findings in heavy-ion collisions, where the hadronic interaction significantly reduces the particle yield ~\cite{Lin:2000cx}.
+The spectrum obtained in the AMPT without considering the parton cascade process is enhanced compared to that obtained with partonic scattering, and this enhancement is more significant at a high $p_{\rm T}$.
+This outcome is expected because partons experience energy loss during the parton cascade, which reduces the production of final-state particles.
+In addition, the ratios of the $p_{\rm T}$ spectra obtained from the AMPT calculations and data are shown.
+The AMPT model calculation reproduces the particle yields well at low and intermediate $p_{\rm T}$ values when both partonic and hadronic scattering are included; however, it overestimates the high $p_{\rm T}$ data because parton-parton inelastic collisions and, subsequently, hard parton fragmentation are absent in the model~\cite{Lin:2021mdn}.